 Fiscal Agent.
-The name and principal office of the Fiscal Agent is The Bank of New York, 101 Barclay Street, New York, New York, 10286, Attention: Corporate Trust Administration, Telephone: (212) 495-1784.
+The name and principal office of the fiscal agent is The Bank of New York, 101 Barclay Street, New York, New York, 10286, Attention: Corporate Trust Administration, Telephone: (212) 495-1784.

 The foregoing description of the material terms of the bonds is qualified by reference to the full terms of the bonds.
-Bonds offered and sold outside of the United States may be offered and sold in reliance on Regulation S or another applicable exemption from the registration requirements of the Securities Act of 1933, as amended.
+Bonds offered and sold outside of the United States may be offered and sold in reliance on Regulation S under the Securities Act of 1933, as amended (the "Securities Act").
 Such bonds have not been and will not be registered under the Securities Act.
 Accordingly, subject to certain exceptions, such bonds may not be offered, sold or delivered within the United States to United States persons.